GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 1. Go to the pipeline1 tab in the canvas.
 Because Azure Synapse Analytics in Data Flow uses [PolyBase](https://docs.microsoft.com/sql/relational-databases/polybase/polybase-guide?view=sql-server-2017), you must specify a blob or ADLS staging folder.
 In the Execute Data Flow activity's settings tab, open up the PolyBase accordion and select your ADLS linked service and specify a staging folder path.

     ![PolyBase configuration in Azure Data Factory](Linked_Image_Files/M07-E03-T05-img01.png)

+1. **Note:-** If the validation shows error "PrimaryGenre does not exist in mapped columns" , please try to create the dataflow from scratch.

 1. Before you publish your pipeline, run another debug run to confirm it's working as expected.
 Looking at the Output tab, you can monitor the status of both activities as they are running.